 Mizuho Heartful Business

-To ensure that the branches of MHBK are readily accessible to everyone, Mizuho has continued to promote the "Heartful Project" with the aim of incorporating barrier–free and universal design principles in MHBK's banking facilities since November 2005.
+To ensure that the branches of Mizuho Bank are readily accessible to everyone, Mizuho has promoted the "Heartful Project" with the aim of incorporating barrier–free and universal design principles in Mizuho Bank's banking facilities since November 2005.

 To help spread this initiative throughout society, steps were taken to roll out the "Mizuho Heartful Business" in fiscal 2010 in an effort to support companies and individuals also seeking to incorporate barrier–free and universal design principles into their activities.